 MASC is best known for three things:

 - Its governance of the National Sports Center (NSC) in Blaine, the largest amateur sports campus in the world, and the flagship facility in MASC's stable of amateur sports venues.
-The NSC is the most-visited sports facility in Minnesota, with over four million visitors per year.
-It generates over $45 million of out-of-state economic impact annually.
+The NSC is the most-visited sports facility in Minnesota, with over four million annual visitors.
+Every year, it generates over $45 million of economic impact from out-of-state participants and visitors.

-- Creating amateur sports events which attract out-of-state attendance, generating economic impact for the state.
-Many of these events are held at the NSC, including Schwan's USA CUP, which attracts around 1,000 teams every July.
+- Creating amateur sports events at all of its facilities to attract out-of-state visitors, which generates economic impact for the state.
+Many of these events are held at the NSC, including the Schwan’s USA CUP, which attracts over 1,000 soccer teams to Blaine every July.

 - Fostering public-private and state-local partnerships.
-Many MASC programs have utilized this model, including sports facility construction and the Mighty Ducks and Mighty Kids grant programs.
+Many MASC programs have utilized this model, including sports facility construction and the James Metzen Mighty Ducks and Mighty Kids grant programs.

 Create economic impact development through amateur sport

-- By attracting major sport events to Minnesota.
+- By attracting major amateur sport events to Minnesota

-Create the maximum opportunity for sport participation for all Minnesotans
+Create opportunities for sport participation for all Minnesotans

-- By targeting special programs to increase opportunity for women, seniors, and disadvantaged.
+- By targeting special programs to increase opportunity for women, seniors, and disadvantaged youth

 Establish Minnesota as a national model for the Olympic and amateur sport movement

-- By developing sport event and training facilities for many winter and summer sports.
+- By developing sports events and training facilities for both winter and summer sports.

-- By establishing relationships with the National Governing Bodies and other sports organizations.
+- By establishing relationships with National Governing Bodies and other amateur sports organizations